sangier/InBlock_Code/Readme.txt

 To read Certificates informations

-To read Certificates Owners associated to a prefix:
-4.1: Run x.readCertificateOwners(ip,start,stop)
+To read Certificates Owners associated to a prefix //NB. start-stop <2500  due to gas limit reason 4.1: Run x.readCertificateOwners(ip,start,stop)

-To read Certificates IDs associated to an Owner
-4.2: Run x.readCertificateIDsByOwner(ip,address,start,stop)
+To read Certificates IDs associated to an Owner //NB. start-stop <2500  due to gas limit reason 4.2: Run x.readCertificateIDsByOwner(ip,address,start,stop)

-To Read Certificates IDs
-4.3: Run x.readCertificateIDs(bytes4 ip, uint start, uint stop)
+To Read Certificates IDs	// NB. start-stop <5000  due to gas limit reason 4.3: Run x.readCertificateIDs(bytes4 ip, uint start, uint stop)

 Once we get the ID of a certificate